influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/config-data-nodes.md

 - temporarily large HH queues
 - more partial write errors
 - fewer "remote write failed" errors as the HH queues empty (This is because remote writes, which keep data in memory while timing out, will be suppressed.)
-- much lower memory usage when a node is unavailable
+- much lower memory usage on nodes with hinted handoff queues

 Note that only repeated write failures will slow down the retry rate.